Subsampling Spectral Clustering for Large-Scale Social Networks

-To evaluate clustering performance, we consider the misclustered rate, which has been widely used in the investigation of community detection under SBM \citep{gao2018community}.
+To gauge clustering performance, we consider the misclustered rate, which has been widely used in the investigation of community detection under SBM/DCSBM \citep{gao2018community}.
 Let $\wh{Z} \in \mR^{N\times K}$ be the estimated membership matrix.
 Then, the misclustered rate is calculated as

-where $\mathbb{E}_{K}$ is the set of all $K\times K$ permutation matrices and $d(\cdot, \cdot)$ is the distance function of two matrices with the same dimension.
-It counts the number of different rows between these two matrices, that is, $d(\wh{Z}, Z)=\sum_{i=1}^{N} \bI(\wh{Z}_{i} \neq Z_{i})$), where $\bI(\cdot)$ is an indicator function.
+where $\mE_{K}$ is the set of all $K\times K$ permutation matrices and $d(\cdot, \cdot)$ is the distance function of two matrices with the same dimension.
+It counts the number of different rows between these two matrices, that is, $d(\wh{Z}, Z)=\sum_{i=1}^{N} \bI(\wh{Z}_{i} \neq Z_{i})$.
 For a reliable evaluation, the random experiments are repeated for $T = 100$ times.
-All simulations are conducted in Python using a Dell computer with a 3.70 GHz Intel Core i9 processor.
+All simulations are implemented in Python and run on a Linux server with a 3.60 GHz Intel Core i7-9700K CPU and 16 GB RAM.